Myofascial Release

 I don't just release muscles because they feel tight.

-A good analogy would be a well used rope bridge which has a combination of overly tight and loose ropes.
+A good analogy would be standing on a well used rope bridge which has a combination of overly tight and loose ropes.
 Would it make sense to loosen the tight ones?
-No. Therefore one begs the question, should you foam roll a tight painful muscle without knowing why?
+Therefore one begs the question, should you foam roll a tight painful muscle without knowing why?

 About Me